syncfusion-content/blazor-docs/blazor/file-upload/how-to/how-to-prevent-to-upload-or-remove-upload-file.md

 @code {
     private void BeforeUploadHandler(BeforeUploadEventArgs args)
     {
-        // Here, you can customize your code.
+        // You can prevent uploading by setting "Cancel" to true. args.Cancel =  true;
     }
     private void BeforeRemovehandler(BeforeRemoveEventArgs args)
     {
-        // Here, you can customize your code.
+        // You can prevent removing by setting "Cancel" as true args.Cancel =  true;
     }
 }
 ```